benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="stats_keys" type="list, tuple">

 A `list` or `tuple` of keys corresponding to the number of nested arrays passed to the `stats_data_arrs` parameter.
 The computed stats will be saved to the `N.metrics` dictionary under these keys.
-This parameter is required if computing stats for a `stats_data_arrs` parameter.
+This parameter is only required if computing stats for a `stats_data_arrs` parameter.

 </FuncElement>

 <FuncElement name="stats_data_arrs" type="list, tuple, np.ndarray">

 A 2d `list`, `tuple` or `numpy` array of numerical data, where the first dimension corresponds to the number of keys in the `stats_keys` parameter and the second dimension corresponds to number of data points in the `Data_Layer`.
+See the below example.

 </FuncElement>